TEACHING BRITISH VALUES

 At Morley Victoria Primary we understand that the society we live in is diverse and therefore, our curriculum and life within school reflects this.
 For our pupils, we aim to continually weave the thread of social, cultural, moral and spiritual British values throughout day to day school life.
 Underpinning this are the values and understanding of democracy, law, liberty, respect, tolerance, tradition and heritage.
 The ‘Equality Act 2010’ protects all individuals from discrimination and it is the school's duty to ensure that all individuals have equal access and opportunity to all that is on offer.
 Funding, including that for pupils with special educational needs and disabilities (SEND) and disadvantaged pupils, is used to target inequalities, to ensure equality.

 At Morley Victoria these values are reinforced regularly and in the following ways:

 Through our Investors in Pupils work each year, the children decide upon their class mission statement and the rights associated with these.
-Each class vote in two school council representatives which give every class a say on the decisions that are made at our school.
+Each class vote for two school council representatives which gives every class a say on the decisions that are made at our school.
 The council meets every week with the Headteacher and Assistant Head teacher to discuss any issues raised in class council meetings.
 The council is genuinely able to effect change within our school.
 Our PSHCE curriculum encourages all aspects of respect for democracy and the democratic process.
 In Key Stage Two, each team or house elect a vice captain and captain after giving a speech to their house.
 Individual children are also appointed for posts of responsibility in the classroom such as class monitors and attendance officers.
 All children have an annual questionnaire where they are able to put forward their views about the school.